How to Use the Paris Metro

 Knowing the exact names of the stations is key to avoiding confusion and saving time.
 Some of the most useful for tourists are:

-- Champ de Mars Tour Eiffel: Champ de Mars and Eiffel Tower
+• Champ de Mars Tour Eiffel: Champs de Mars and Eiffel Tower

 Paris metro stations worth visiting

 The Paris Metro is not only an excellent means of transport, but some of its stations are genuine tourist attractions.
-Several of the oldest stations still have Art Nouveau entrances designed by Hector Guimard, while others are more modern and stand out for their originality:
+Several of the oldest stations still feature Art Nouveau entrances designed by Hector Guimard, while other more modern stations stand out for their originality:

 General tips for using the Paris Metro